NicoMiceli/video-tracking/Youtube/README.md

 youtube video tracking

-**Warning: This is currently being worked on, branch and test with caution**
+**Warning: This is currently being worked on, fork and test with caution.**
+**Also Note: Just swap out the console.logs with ga event functions.
+I will build that in as I get time to work on this more.**

 Working events
 ---------------